rusefi/rusefi_documentation/Dev_Status.md

 The layout here is based on the rusEFI project layout as of 2020/05/31 Links to the overall rusEFI project pages have been retained for ease of quick access to the relevant TS view.

+Colour code meanings:-
+(&#x1F49A;): Working, tested and no ongoing work - OK to use
+(&#x1F536;): Believed working, may have bugs or has ongoing work - Use at own risk
+(&#x1F534;): Not working or potential of damage from testing  - Do not use

 # [Base Engine](rusEFI-project-Base-Engine)

 [Base Engine Settings](rusEFI-project-Base-Engine#base-engine-settings)